 Florida’s Filing Limits

 It is also vital that we stay within Florida’s strict statute of limitations.
-Florida limits the time in which we can file an Uber car accident case to just four years from the date of the accident.
+Florida limits the time in which we can file an Uber car accident case to just two years from the date of the accident.
 Keep in mind that your insurance company may have their own time limits for filing a claim.
 Additionally, the state of Florida requires that you file a police report within ten days.

 Finally, Uber requests that you notify them of an accident as soon as possible.
 You can reach their help hotline 24 hours a day and seven days a week.